mitch7391/homebridge-cmd4-AdvantageAir/README.md

 ## Planned work

-- Advantage Air API client
+- Live controller validation
-- Controller and zone discovery
+- Accessory discovery and control
-- Shared polling and state caching
+- Accessory cache restoration and migration
-- Accessory control and cache restoration
+- Independent validation of air conditioning, lighting and other device data
 - Explicit migration instructions for existing Cmd4 users

 ## Project history and attribution